anomaly/prestans-docs/source/client.rst

 Extending JavaScript namespaces
 ===============================

 :doc:`models` ensure the validity of data sent to and from the server.
 The application client should be as responsible validate data on the client side, ensuring that you never send an invalid request or you never accept an invalid response.
-Discussed later in this chapter are tools provided by prestans that auto generate Closure library compatible versions of your server side Models and Attribute Filters, needless to say our JSON client works seamlessly with these auto generated Models and Filters.
+Discussed later in this chapter are tools provided by Prestans that auto generate Closure library compatible versions of your server side Models and Attribute Filters, needless to say our JSON client works seamlessly with these auto generated Models and Filters.

 Auto generated code is accompanied with the curse of losing local modifications (e.g adding a helper method or computed property) when you next run the auto generate process.

-Consider the following scenario, prestans auto generates a Model class called ``User``, this uses the JavaScript namespace ``pdemo.data.model.User``, you now wish to write a function to say concatenate a user's first and last name.
+Consider the following scenario, Prestans auto generates a Model class called ``User``, this uses the JavaScript namespace ``pdemo.data.model.User``, you now wish to write a function to say concatenate a user's first and last name.
 The obvious approach is to use ``goog.inherits`` to create a subclass of ``pdemo.data.model.User``.
 However for dynamic operations like parsing server responses maintaining the namespace is crucial.

 Thanks to JavaScript's dynamic nature and Closure's excellent dependency management it's quite easy to implement a pattern that closely resembles `Objective-C Categories <http://developer.apple.com/library/ios/#documentation/cocoa/conceptual/ProgrammingWithObjectiveC/CustomizingExistingClasses/CustomizingExistingClasses.html>`_.
 The idea is to be able to maintain the custom code in a separate file and be able to dynamically merge it with the auto generated code during runtime.